By Kristen Fields, DVI Intern

 I first heard about Art Walk from patrons who found me at other art shows.
 I was encouraged to start exhibiting at Art Walk by Sabina Escalada, a fellow artist and Art Walk exhibitor.
 My first Art Walk participation was February 2016.

 Q: What is your favorite thing about participating in Art Walk?

-Q: What is your favorite medium?
-Why?
+Q: What is your favorite thing about drawing?

 Q: What are your other hobbies?